HITECHCRIME/HC_SG248_Grindin_Fate/README.md

-i've been grinding free ready for my own road                               / take down i've been grinding free the rebels all i want is souls i've been grinding free forever wanna set their souls i've been grinding free for reapin wanna set their souls
+i've been grinding free ready for my own road                               / take down i've been grinding free the rebels all i want is souls i've been grinding free forever wanna set their souls i've been grinding free for reapin wanna finish all

 ```